-For example, the wood-grilled shrimp and sirloin dish with seasonal fresh broccoli and a garden salad contains 730 calories, 31 grams of fat, 46 grams of carbs (37 grams net carbs), 9 grams of fiber, and 67 grams of protein.
+For example, nutrition calculator used to state that the wood-grilled shrimp and sirloin dish with seasonal fresh broccoli and a garden salad contains 730 calories, 31 grams of fat, 46 grams of carbs (37 grams net carbs), 9 grams of fiber, and 67 grams of protein.

 You can drop the carbs on this dish from 37 net carbs to 32 net carbs by eliminating the broccoli.
 This would also bring your total calories down to 690 for the entire dish.

-We noticed that the fresh seasonal broccoli and asparagus side dishes both contain soy.
+We noticed that the fresh seasonal broccoli and asparagus side dishes may contain soy, based on the nutrition information that Red Lobster used to have.
 You might want to ask to have these low carb vegetables steamed without any seasoning to make sure you’re not ingesting more harmful ingredients than you need to.

-Here is a list of the top foods that are lowest in carbs at Red Lobster, based on the interactive menu:
+Here is a list of the top foods that are lowest in carbs at Red Lobster: